spyjack/COMDocs/README.md

 A small directory including an example documentation of my level generator script from Conquest of Magusentrium

-Documentation is based on LevelGeneration.cs
+Documentation is based on LevelGenerator.cs